ldojo/ocp4-operator-catalog-management-utils/operator-utils-api-service/README.md

-# Openshift 4.x Operator Catalog Utilities
+# Openshift 4.x Operator Catalog Utilities API Service

-This project contains an API service which provides some useful endpoints for managing tar.gz Operator package manifest archives, as described in [Openshift 4.x Operator Catalog Management project](https://github.com/ldojo/ocp4-operator-catalog-management).
+This project contains a Spring Boot API service which provides some useful endpoints for managing tar.gz Operator package manifest archives, as described in [Openshift 4.x Operator Catalog Management project](https://github.com/ldojo/ocp4-operator-catalog-management).

 To build/launch the api service with Podman or Docker: